Kureyka

 The Kureyka (Курейка; also Lyuma, Numa) is a major right tributary of the Yenisey in Krasnoyarsk Krai, Russia.

+It falls from the Putorana Plateau to the vast taiga plain of Northern Siberia and flows northward passing through a series of elongated lakes, including the Yadun, Anama, and Dyupkun lakes.
+It is 888 km long.
+The river drains an area of about 44700 km2.
+Its valley forms the northern boundary of the Tunguska Plateau.
+At the confluence, the Kureyka is more than 1000 m wide.

 The Kureyka basin is very sparsely populated.
 The village of Kureyka used to have a museum dedicated to Joseph Stalin, who was exiled there in 1914–17.
 The Kureyskaya Hydroelectric Station was built in 1975–2002.
 It is served by the people from Svetlogorsk, Krasnoyarsk Krai, a townlet sitting just above the Kureyka Reservoir.
 Plans for another power station somewhere downstream are under consideration.